There are a number of signs that your job interview went badly or you didn’t get the job after an interview, and also some signs it went well.

 That’s a good way to know you gave a great interview answer.

 So if they seem bored and uninterested, it might be a sign your interview went badly, or your interview answers missed the mark and didn’t show the hiring manager what they wanted.

 If that’s the case, they’ll likely choose someone else to hire.

-So after that, they might go light on the experience-based questions because they’ve already made up their mind that you’re not someone they want to hire.
+So if you don’t satisfy them with these first few interview questions above, then the interviewer might go light on the experience-based questions because they’ve already made up their mind that you’re not someone they want to hire.

-So make sure you practice these common questions!
+Make sure you practice these common questions above.